War hero, Mets usher dead at 95

 “Deeply saddened to learn of the passing of lifelong Astoria resident, and usher for the New York Mets for six decades, Luke Gasparre,” she said.
 “Luke brought so much joy to those around him and inspired us all with his service to his community and his country.
 He will be greatly missed.”

-Gasparre is survived by his son, Luke, and daughter, Roseanna, according to Drago Funeral Home.
+Mayor de Blasio tweeted last Friday afternoon, “Luke Gasparre loved his city and his country — and he REALLY loved his @Mets.
+He was also a tireless advocate for his fellow @nycveterans.
+On behalf of the city, I offer our deepest condolences to all who knew and loved this truly great man.”

-Visitation will be at Drago Funeral Home & Cremation Services at 43-10 30 Ave. in Astoria on Saturday and Sunday from 2 to 5 p.m. and 7 to 9 p.m., and Monday from 4 to 8 p.m.
+Gasparre is survived by his son, Luke, and daughter, Roseanna, according to Drago Funeral Home in Astoria, where visitation services were provided.
+His funeral was held at St. Joseph’s RC Church in Astoria and he was laid to rest in St. Michael’s Cemetery in East Elmhurst.

 Welcome to the discussion.